Evpok/cookiecutter-pypackage-minimodern/README.md

 `PYPI_PASSWORD` secrets in <https://github.com/gh-username/project-name/settings/secrets>.

-Since Pypi is very reluctant to let you remove or overwrite existant releases, it will only run when a release is firts added, so if you mess up a release, you will have to fix manually on Pypi or (better) make a new postrelease.
+Since Pypi is very reluctant to let you remove or overwrite existant releases, it will only run when a release is first added, so if you mess up a release, you will have to fix manually on Pypi or (better) make a new postrelease.

 ## Explanations